Trauma centers in North Texas

 Level II Trauma Center

 A Level II Trauma Center provides definitive care for most injuries with the exception of some complex injuries.
-Medical City Arlington and Medical City Denton are designated as Level II Trauma Centers.
+Medical City Arlington, Medical City Denton and Medical City McKinney are designated as Level II Trauma Centers.

 Level II Trauma Centers include:

 - Trauma prevention and continuing education programs for staff

 - Outreach for prevention and public education to surrounding communities

 - Programs for substance abuse screening and patient interventions